 But what if you don’t know any experienced offshore sailors?
 Luckily there are now several people offering offshore experience on a pay-to-play basis.
 I have not made a study of the options available, but I have heard good things about the options below:

-- Mahina Expeditions who are corporate members of this site, thanks John and Amanda.
+- Mahina Expeditions, John and Amanda.

 - Our friends Andy and Mia, who bring a young and cool vibe to going offshore.
 (Andy also writes for this site.)